neilbardos/peakland/README.md

 6. Browse the web application using google chrome and type: http://localhost/peakland

 7. You can browse the admin pannel by typing http://localhost/peakland/fuel.
-Username and password: admin

 __Developed by Neil Bardos__